agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SingularityExamples.rst

    sudo singularity build tflow_opencv.sif Singularity

-On CAPRI (only the last line of the slurm script is described):
+On cluster (only the last line of the slurm script is described):

 ::